steve-ux/steve-ux/README.md

 # Hi there, I´m Steve 👋

 ## I'm passionate about technology and cryptocurrencies.
-MERN full stack student in process!
+MERN full stack jr!

-- 🌱 I’m currently learning JavaScript and the set of technologies: React native, MongoDb, Express, Node js.
+- 🌱 I’m currently learning JavaScript and the set of technologies: MongoDb, Express, React y Node js.

 - 2️⃣0️⃣2️⃣2️⃣ I hope to become a developer and find my first job.